ember-learn/ember-jsonapi-docs/README.md

 - First run `yarn start` so that you have all the docs from s3 on your local.
 This is important so that we don't loose other versions of docs that are already out there when the index files are generated
 - Then go to `./tmp/s3-docs/<the_version_you_want_to_replace>` and override the file there with the yuidoc file that you want to be processed.
 Ensure that the file name is same as the one that's already there.
 - Then run `yarn start --project=ember-data --version=3.2.0 --ignorePreviouslyIndexedDoc`.
 Make sure you enter the entire version(including patch version).
+- To run against all versions of ember and ember-data regardless of indexed version, run `node --max_old_space_size=8192 index.js --clean`

 ## Generating API Documentation and Testing API Docs Locally